-The detection algorithm presented here uses six steps to determine the origin field of view for ground and ionospheric backscatter.
-The first four steps examine the variations in elevation angle and virtual height, assigning points to either the front or rear field of view.
-This is done by calculating the virtual height, examining the variations in elevation angle across all beams for backscatter at each range gate, testing the realism of the virtual heights for unassigned backscatter in each field of view, and, finally, examining the variations in elevation angle beam for any remaining backscatter without an assigned field of view.
-The final two steps take advantage of the tendency of ground and ionospheric backscatter to form spatially coherent structures that slowly evolve over time by removing any field of view assignments that are not consistent with the surrounding backscatter detections.
+The detection algorithm presented here uses six steps to determine the origin field-171 of-view for ground and ionospheric backscatter.
+The first four steps examine the 172 variations in elevation angle and virtual height, assigning points to either the front 173 or rear field-of-view.
+This is done by calculating the virtual height, examining the 174 variations in elevation angle across all beams for backscatter at each range gate, testing the realism of the virtual heights for unassigned backscatter in each field-176 of-view, and finally examining the variations in elevation angle along a single beam 177 for any remaining backscatter without an assigned field-of-view.
+The final two steps 178 take advantage of the tendency of ground and ionospheric backscatter to form spa-179 tially coherent structures that slowly evolve over time by removing any field-of-view 180 assignments that are not consistent with the surrounding backscatter detections.
+181

 The following subsections discuss these steps in detail.
 The results of each step in the field-of-view identification process are illustrated using data from Hankasalmi on 16 September 1996, between 05:00 and 06:00 UT.
-This time and location were shown as an example because it is a period with several different backscatter propagation modes.
-It also contains regions with backscatter returning from coherent structures in each field of view.
+This time and location were shown as an example because it is a period with several different backscatter propagation

+186 modes.
+It also contains regions with backscatter returning from coherent structures 187 in each field-of-view.